 The Bolton Abbey Waterfalls

-But the Valley of Desolation (did it again didn’t you…) is located on the Bolton Abbey Estate and is home to Posforth Gill, the location of some beautiful sets of waterfalls.
+But the Valley of Desolation (did it again didn’t you…) is located on the Bolton Abbey Estate and is home to Posforth Gill, where you’ll find this beautiful set of waterfalls.

 How to find Bolton Abbey’s Waterfalls